swix/swix.github.com/index.md

 *returns* - All the details assocaited with an account.

 **Fields**
 analytics_css - The url to the custom CSS used for Swix Analytics, if one is used and if the account has white labeling.
-Prefix with 'swixapp.com'. analytics_domain - The domain used for Swix Analyticss, if one is used and if the account has white labeling. marketing_css - The url to the custom CSS used for Campaign Manager, if one is used and if the account has white labeling.
-Prefix with 'swixapp.com'. marketing_domain - The domain used for Campaign Manager, if one is used and if the account has white labeling. shortener_domain - The domain used for the URL shortener, if one is used, and if the account has white labeling. facebook_iframe - Use this URL in an iframe to create a Facebook oauth token for swix for this account. linkedin_iframe - Use this URL in an iframe to create a Linkedin oauth token for swix for this account. oauthtokens - The end point to view the full list of oauth tokens created for this account. userprofiles - The end point to view the user profiles assocaited with this account. owner - An object describing the owner of the account. owner/email - The e-mail address tied to the account. owner/first_name - The first name of the account owner. owner/last_name - The last name of the account owner. owner/username - The user for the account. owner/date_joined - The date the account was created. owner/last_login - The date the account was last logged into.
+Prefix with 'swixapp.com'.<br/>
+analytics_domain - The domain used for Swix Analyticss, if one is used and if the account has white labeling.<br/>
+marketing_css - The url to the custom CSS used for Campaign Manager, if one is used and if the account has white labeling.
+Prefix with 'swixapp.com'.<br/>
+marketing_domain - The domain used for Campaign Manager, if one is used and if the account has white labeling.<br/>
+shortener_domain - The domain used for the URL shortener, if one is used, and if the account has white labeling.<br/>
+facebook_iframe - Use this URL in an iframe to create a Facebook oauth token for swix for this account.<br/>
+linkedin_iframe - Use this URL in an iframe to create a Linkedin oauth token for swix for this account.<br/>
+oauthtokens - The end point to view the full list of oauth tokens created for this account.<br/>
+userprofiles - The end point to view the user profiles assocaited with this account.<br/>
+owner - An object describing the owner of the account.<br/>
+owner/email - The e-mail address tied to the account.<br/>
+owner/first_name - The first name of the account owner.<br/>
+owner/last_name - The last name of the account owner.<br/>
+owner/username - The user for the account.<br/>
+owner/date_joined - The date the account was created.<br/>
+owner/last_login - The date the account was last logged into.<br/>

 Example:<br/>
 /api/v1/account/?format=json&username=your_username&api_key=your_apikey<br/>